Overview

 At the end of this course, successful learners will receive a NCFE Customised Qualification and a Learner Unit Summary (which lists the details all of the units you have completed as part of your course).
 You can read more about NCFE here.

-Each unit is followed by a written tutor-marked assignment (TMA), which is submitted and then marked by your tutor.
+Each unit is followed by a written Tutor Marked Assignment (TMA), which is submitted and then marked by your personal tutor.
+This information will be included in your study pack detailing exactly what you need to do to complete your course.
 You will not be required to take an external exam.